pearcy/pizza-parlor2/README.md

     * **Output Example:** $16.00

-Add two more specs;

-    The program first stores the input of size which has a price value, then if a user selects toppings it loops through the selections to generate a topping price,

-    after that would come the spec that takes the user inputs and shows the user their total.

 ## Setup/Installation Requirements

 To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.